Things to do in Lampang

 Hiking in Doi Khun Tan National Park

 Doi Khun Tan National Park is about halfway between Chiang Mai and Lampang.
 It is one of Thailand’s oldest national parks and the only one that has a railway running through it.
 The highest mountain is Doi Khun Tan at 1373 meters.
 The park offers great hiking.
 Its visitor center offers good information and features historical photos of the construction of the tunnel.
 The national park offers good accommodation, and there are also old missionary bungalows under the management of Payap University in Chiang Mai.
 Doi Khuntan offers some fantastic views.

 If you have the time, this is one of the great activities in Lampang.
 Take the non-aircon slow day train which passes through Doi Khuntan National Park.
 The railway was constructed about 100 years ago and hasn’t changed much.
 The train will not run faster than 50 km per hour at any time.
 You will have plenty of time to enjoy the scenery and the small historical stations along the way.
 We highly recommend this train ride.
 You’ll pass the famous White Bridge and travel through the Khuntan Tunnel, the longest railway tunnel in Thailand.
 Join the Classic Railway Journey!

 The Hospital of the Friends of the Asian Elephant Foundation

-Right next to Thai Elephant Conservation Center is the Hospital of the Friends of the Asian Elephant Foundation.
+Right next to the Thai Elephant Conservation Center is the Hospital of the Friends of the Asian Elephant Foundation.
 The two most famous residents are Motala and Mosha, two elephants who lost a leg after having stepped on a landmine.
-They both have a prostethic leg.
+They both have prosthetic legs.
 This hospital featured in the BBC documentary series “Great Asian Railway Journeys“.
 The hospital of the Friends of the Asian Elephant Foundation is a must-visit place.

 Historical and Heritage Houses in Lampang